-The SSIS Slowly Changing Dimension transformation coordinates the inserting and updating records in data warehouse dimension tables.
-This transformation supports four types of changes, and in this article, we will explain about SSIS Slowly Changing Dimension Type 2 (also called as SCD Historical attribute or SCD 2).
+The SSIS Slowly Changing Dimension transformation coordinates the inserting and updating of records in data warehouse dimension tables.
+This transformation supports four types of changes, and in this article, we will explain SSIS Slowly Changing Dimension Type 2 (also called SCD Historical attribute or SCD 2).

-NOTE: Since SSIS Slowly Changing Dimension Type 2 is maintaining historical data, as the data grows, it will be challenging to maintain the data.
+NOTE: Since SSIS Slowly Changing Dimension Type 2 is maintaining historical data, as the data grows, SCD will be challenging to maintain the data.

 The following screenshot will show you the data inside our [Employees] table.
 For this SSIS SCD 2 or Slowly Changing Dimension Type 2 demo, we are going to use this data.
-You can get the same data by selecting TOP 10 records from [DimEmployee] table in [AdventureWorksDW2014] database.
+You can get the same data by selecting the TOP 10 records from the [DimEmployee] table in the [AdventureWorksDW2014] database.

-The below image shows the data present in the [EmployeeSource] table, and we are going to update or insert these two records into the [Employees] table.
+The below image shows the data in the [EmployeeSource] table, and we will update or insert these two records into the [Employees] table.

 SSIS Slowly Changing Dimension Type 2 example